Palestinian Campaign for the Academic and Cultural Boycott of Israel: Activities

 In July 2009, PACBI called for the boycott of a proposed concert in Ramallah by Jewish Canadian singer-songwriter Leonard Cohen who had entertained Israeli troops for three months during the Yom Kippur War and expressed a desire to be drafted.
 PACBI opposed the concert because it would be held two days after Cohen performed in Israel.
 The organizer of the event cancelled the concert in Ramallah because it was becoming too politicized.

 In February 2023, the PACBI Twitter account posted what it claimed was a photograph of the Tantura Massacre, accompanying a demand that the European Molecular Biology Organization relocate workshops from "apartheid Israel."
 It was subsequently discovered that the photo depicted corpses arranged for mass burial in the Nordhausen concentration camp.

 In January 2024, PACBI criticized the Standing Together movement, saying it was a "normalization outfit that seeks to distract from and whitewash Israel's ongoing genocide in Gaza".

 In March 2024, PACBI joined the calls to boycott the in the Eurovision Song Contest 2024 during the Gaza war, accusing the country of pinkwashing, whitewashing and artwashing its "ongoing genocide" against Palestinians.

-PACBI has called for a boycott of Disney's upcoming Snow White film due to its star Gal Gadot's support for Israel.
+PACBI called for a boycott of Disney's 2025 live action remake of Snow White due to its star Gal Gadot's support for Israel.

 In March 2025, PACBI criticized the 2024 Palestinian documentary film, No Other Land, stating, "Palestinians do not need validation, legitimation or permission from Israelis to narrate our history, our present, our experiences, our dreams, and our resistance."
 The film's production was led by both Israelis and Palestinians.

 On 12 May 2025, PACI called for the boycott of Superstruct Entertainment festivals over the role of its owner, KKR, in Israel.